noizeland/TuxTalker/README.md

 - "CHANNELS"

 ___
-# Running TuxTwitchTalker
+# Running TuxTalker

-1. Open up a terminal/command window and change to the directory you set up TuxTwitchTalker in
+1. Open up a terminal/command window and change to the directory you set up TuxTalker in
 2. type
 > npm start